 per attendee

-Registration will open on 8/10/26 and close on 1/22/27 or when sold it, whichever comes first.
+Registration will open on 9/8/26 and close on 1/22/27 or when sold out, whichever comes first.
 Cancellations through 1/22/27 are refundable with a $50 cancellation fee.
 Cancellations made after 1/22/27 will not be refunded.
 Substitutions can be made before 3/8/27 for no additional fees.

 Contact [email protected] for registration assistance.